townsean/trijam-168/README.md

 * [How to get value of transform in JavaScript](https://stackoverflow.com/a/42267490)
 * [Get value of CSS rotation through JavaScript](https://css-tricks.com/get-value-of-css-rotation-through-javascript/)

+## Ideas for future improvements

+* Provide better feedback for the users.
+Specifially in the second play state, it would be nice to have some visual indicator of how far off the player's orientation was before trying to correct it.
+* Improved scaling on different widths and heights

 ## Project Setup

 Run with local web server